Launch an Instagram Ads campaign - Guide 2021 (tips inside)

 1. Video Ads

-We already know that the videos are way more captivating than an image but 72% of the content shared on Instagram are just images.
+We already know that the videos are way more captivating than an image but 72% of the content shared on Instagram is just images.
 By adding videos you can stand out from the crowd.
 Your video should be bled nicely into the Instagram feed which means it should not be too much self-promotional.
 For example, offer a quick tip or advice or direct them to a free lead magnet.

 Do not start your video with a logo screen, it looks too promotional and people tend to rapidly scroll to something else.
-Build some captions inside your video ads because most of the people watch videos with the sound off.
+Build some captions inside your video ads because most people watch videos with the sound off.

 2. GIFs or Boomerangs

 GIFs are also really good to capture attention and there is a lot less involvement by you making one.
-Instagram as Boomerangs builds to it which allows you to hold on the button and get a quick video then snaps back and forward.
+Instagram as Boomerangs builds to it which allows you to hold on to the button and get a quick video then snaps back and forward.
 If you do an Instagram story ad you can always make use of stickers within the story to add a little bit of playfulness and authenticity.

 3. Polls and Sliders

 Instagram stories now have the capability of adding poles and little emoji sliders to further increase engagement.
 You can ask a question as a poll where people can vote on or you can ask a more open-ended question.
-Polls will definitely engage more because you are asking less of them, just to tap an answer versus writing something out.
+Polls will engage more because you are asking less of them, just to tap an answer versus writing something out.
 You can DM every person who responded to it which is a great way for a small business or a local business to engage with their prospect.
 It is a great way to turn a cold audience that never heard of you before into a really warm audience.

 4. Working With An Influencer

 Influencers are just not for big brands and you don’t have to work only with influencers with millions of followers.
-You can easily find more mid-level influencers that can give your business, service or product a show up for a lot less than you think.
+You can easily find more mid-level influencers that can give your business, service, or product a show up for a lot less than you think.
 Find someone in your local area who overlaps with your audience with 10 of thousands of followers.
 Dm them and ask them how much they would charge for either a photo or a 30-second video, more Instagram Ad Ideas.